 Athletes should stay within the designated boundaries of the ring, specifically the "fight zone".
 Repeated failure to do so may result in points penalties as described in Section Error!
 Reference source not found.
 Error!
-Reference source not found.
-Athletes may be warned, and eventually, penalised with penalty points (and points to the opponent), if they keep exiting the ring as part of their evasion strategy i.e. this is a ring - they should not be evading in a straight line backwards.
+Reference source not found. as part of their evasion strategy i.e. this is a ring - they should not be evading in a straight line backwards.